Sapphire Beach

 Analysis of health metrics shows strong performance throughout Sapphire Beach.

 AreaSearch's assessment indicates very low prevalence of common health conditions across all age groups.
-The rate of private health cover is approximately 53% of the total population (~1,568 people), leading that of the average SA2 area.
+The rate of private health cover is approximately 53% of the total population (~1,492 people), leading that of the average SA2 area.
 The most common medical conditions in the area are arthritis and asthma, impacting 9.7 and 6.8% of residents respectively.
-70.0% of residents declare themselves completely clear of medical ailments compared to 63.3% across Regional NSW.
+Seventy percent declared themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
 The under-65 population demonstrates better than average health outcomes.
-As of the 2016 Census, the area has 23.8% of residents aged 65 and over (710 people).
+The area has 25.1% of residents aged 65 and over (712 people), higher than the 23.4% in Regional NSW.
 Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health